jasonmacduffie/isles-of-maga/artifacts.md

 Artifacts
 =========
 This is by no means exhaustive, but here are some artifacts you may encounter.
+These artifacts are unique, in that there is only one or a limited number of them in the world.

 Demonic Artifacts
 -----------------